SEO is DEAD?...How?

 The Birth of SEM

 It has been said that for every death there is a birth.
 This is true with SEO.
 As SEO died, in its stead arose SEM, which means Search Engine Marketing.
-Although the term has not really caught on among general users of the Internet, most who engage in digital marketing know the term.
+Although the term has not really caught on among general users of the Internet, most who engage in digital marketing know it well.

 Likewise, a website which has been "optimized" by an SEO company may still have pages which will never rank.
 In fact, if the old SEO techniques are applied to a website, but little attention is paid to making sure the individual pages are useful, few of the pages may appear in SERPs.
 Why?